 Poster can be 4' wide x 6' tall or smaller.
 Posters larger than 4' wide x 6' tall will not be allowed to present.

 Please note: We often get many questions regarding posters being taller than they are wide.
 This is not a typo.
 Due to the limited nature of our exhibit space, the maximum width is indeed shorter than the maximum height.
+Also, our display boards are approximately 4' tall so posters that are taller than that will hang down past the bottom of the boards.
+Many students elect to make their presentations longer than the boards to maximize their space and this does work well.
+We do recommend you bring some way to weight hte the bottom of posters over 4' tall so they do not curl.

 You have two primary goals in your poster presentation: